 Usually, in general aviation, most companies have all the latest news about other hangars.

 Unlike in airlines and the airport terminal area, news in the general aviation sector spread out very quickly.

 STEP 8: Talk to the current students of the flight school.

 There is some news which you can only know from the current student pilots of the flight school.

-Current students are the one can tell you about the quality of the flight training in the school.
+Current students are the ones who can tell you about the quality of the flight training in the school.

-If the flight instructors not teaching well the existing students will let you know that.
+If the flight instructors are not teaching well, the existing students will tell you that.

-If you are not enrolled there you will not know things which these student pilots can say you.
+If you are not enrolled there, you will not know the secrets which only these student pilots can say to you.

 Listen to them and take their suggestions about other schools in the local airport too.